bedatadriven/renjin-website/_drafts/new-packages-renjin-org.md

 such as `com.github.akbertram`.

-When you call the library function, you should use the fully-qualified name, for example, `library(com.github.akbertram.myPackage')` but if you leave off the groupId, Renjin will assume that you mean a CRAN package and look for `org.renjin.cran.myPackage`.
+When you call the library function, you should use the fully-qualified name, for example, `library("com.github.akbertram.myPackage")` but if you leave off the groupId, Renjin will assume that you mean a CRAN package and look for `org.renjin.cran.myPackage`.